UEFA might consider salary cap, head tells magazine

-LJUBLJANA European soccer's governing body UEFA would seriously consider introducing a salary cap to help level an increasingly uneven playing field in the sport, its president was quoted as saying on Friday.
+LJUBLJANA (Reuters) - European soccer's governing body UEFA would seriously consider introducing a salary cap to help level an increasingly uneven playing field in the sport, its president was quoted as saying on Friday.

 A cap would be aimed at bridging the gulf between Europe's wealthiest clubs and the rest of the field, as well as preventing the top teams from stockpiling players on their payrolls.